A proper diet of high-quality food is important for your dog’s nutrition. Here are some things to think about

-Stand behind your dog with their tail towards your legs.
-Looking down at your dog, you should be able to see definition or curve behind their rib cages leading towards their hips but that curve should not be too shallow or extreme.
-From the side, you should be able to feel their ribs, but not see them.
+Stand behind your dog with its tail towards your legs.
+Looking down at your dog, you should be able to see the definition of the curve behind their rib cages leading towards their hips, but that curve should not be too shallow or extreme.
+From the side, you should be able to feel their ribs but not see them.

 Don’t panic.
 Remember that it didn’t get this way overnight.
 As with humans, crash diets are unsafe and don’t usually work for any length of time.
-Have a baseline weight of your dog so you know your goal.
+Have a baseline weight of your dog, so you know your goal.
 Start small by eliminating 10% of their normal meal size.
 You can accurately do this by using measuring scoops to serve their food.
 In two weeks, weigh your dog again.
-Any loss is a step in the right direction and you’ll know that you are on the right track.
+Any loss is a step in the right direction, and you’ll know that you are on the right track.
 This is not a quick fix but is the safest method of weight loss for your dog.
-You should also introduce more exercise.
-Most dogs love to go for walks and it’s a wonderful way for you to unwind as well.
-In the normal course of a day, think FETCH not FOOD.
+It would be best if you also introduced more exercise.
+Most dogs love to go for walks, and it’s a wonderful way for you to unwind as well.
+In the normal course of a day, think FETCH, not FOOD.
 Throw the ball a few extra times to interact with your dog.
-They will enjoy the special attention.
+They will enjoy special attention.
 Set up a special play date with another friend and their dog.
 The romping is a good calorie burner.

 Most importantly, what you feed your dog and how much of it you feed will impact the dog’s level of fitness.
-Simply stated, do not allow your dog to become overweight.
-You must fight the urge to choose your dog’s food based solely upon price and instead base the decision on a food’s quality in conjunction with what you can afford to sustain.
-If you do nothing else to improve your dog’s fitness, choose a high quality, meat-based food and avoid feeding your dog too much.
-You have total control over what your dog eats; that’s a big responsibility and it impacts the dog’s physical fitness every single day.
+Stated, do not allow your dog to become overweight.
+It would be best if you fought the urge to choose your dog’s food based solely upon price and instead base the decision on a food’s quality in conjunction with what you can afford to sustain.
+If you do nothing else to improve your dog’s fitness, choose a high-quality, meat-based food, and avoid feeding your dog too much.
+You have total control over what your dog eats; that’s a big responsibility, and it impacts the dog’s physical fitness every single day.